franrogers/discord-audio-patch/README.md

 # discord-audio-patch
-Patches a pair of audio devices to a Discord voice channel
+This will patch a pair of audio devices to a Discord voice channel using the bot API, eventually.
+Right now, only input devices work.